Context

 -

-The progression between roles expanded my scope from execution to strategy and required long-term planning of chapter projects.
+The progression between roles expanded my scope from ideation to execution and required long-term planning across multiple chapter projects.

 Approach

-In the past, the role designed in isolation, but I knew I wanted the chapter's brand to reflect our range of perspectives, leading me to create a committee of eight members representing all three pledge classes.
-This group revealed three important insights that inspired my creative direction:
+In the past the role had designed in isolation.
+I wanted the chapter's brand to reflect a range of perspectives, so I created a subcommittee of eight members across all three pledge classes.
+Three insights shaped my creative direction:

 -

-Members felt our current social media and merchandise were outdated and inaccurately represented the large chapter
+Members felt current social media and merchandise were outdated and didn't represent the chapter accurately

 -

-Members wanted merchandise that felt modern, fashionable, and trendy
+Members wanted merchandise that felt modern and fashionable

 -

-Members were less inclined to purchase merchandise they did not find stylish
+Members were less likely to purchase comfortable merchandise over fashionable merchandise

-This research and new organizational structure kept creative direction clear while incorporating community insight in the process.
+This structure kept creative direction clear while basing decisions in real community input.

 Merchandise as Brand Expression

-Merchandise was treated as a primary expression of the chapter's identity - not just products, but touchpoints that evoked a sense of community.
+Merchandise was treated as a primary expression of the chapter's identity — not just products, but touchpoints that created a sense of community.

 Design & Production Process